xdmushui/partner-center-sdk/develop/get-a-sku-by-id.md

 ---
 title: Get a SKU by ID
-description: Gets a SKU for the specified product using the specified SKU ID. ms.date: 01/08/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Get a SKU for the specified product using the specified SKU ID. ms.date: 02/16/2021 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
 author: amitravat